 Akhtamar, an Armenian legend.
 The name of the quartet is based on the Armenian Miniatures by Komitas/Aslamazyan, that the ensemble plays regularly since its foundation, and which became its signature.

-The Akhtamar Quartet performs in prestigious concert halls and festivals all around Europe: Radio France Festival in Montpellier, the Concertgebouw in Bruges (Be), the MonteLeón Festival (Sp), and also plays in Italy, Germany, Switzerland, Austria, the Baltic States… and of course in Armenia.
+The Akhtamar Quartet performs in prestigious concert halls and festivals all around Europe: Radio France Festival in Montpellier, the Concertgebouw in Bruges (Be), the MonteLeón Festival (Sp), as well as venues in Italy, Germany, Switzerland, Austria, the Baltic States… and of course in Armenia.

-In 2020, the quartet has released its first CD: “légende arménienne”.
-The label Cypres Records edited this recording of the miniatures of Komitas and “un quatuor arménien” of Eugenie Alecian (dedicated to the Akhtamar Quartet).
-Regularly broadcast on national radios (Musiq’3, France Musique, SWR2 in Germany…), légende arménienne has been rewarded with four stars by the prestigious BBC Music Magazine.
+In 2020, the quartet released its first CD: “légende arménienne”.
+The label Cypres Records produced the recording of Komitas’ miniatures and “un quatuor arménien” by Eugenie Alecian, dedicated to the Akhtamar Quartet.
+Regularly broadcast on national radios (Musiq’3, France Musique, SWR2 in Germany…), légende arménienne has been rewarded four stars by the prestigious BBC Music Magazine.

-The quartet has attached great importance to bringing classical music everywhere and to everyone.
-Therefore they created several shows, which they perform in various places (schools, hospitals, psychiatric institutes…)
+The quartet attaches great importance to bringing classical music everywhere and to everyone.
+They have several sets which they perform in establishments like schools, hospitals, homes and psychiatric institutes.

 The ensemble is part of ProQuartet and the ECMA.
 It also has the privilege of attending courses at the Joseph Haydn Institut at the University of Music in Vienna.